hackeryarn/blog/content/post/rust-macros-3.md

 We use a repeating capture of `tt` (TokenTree) to capture every TokenTree that follows the word `where`.
 Since every token is either a leaf or separator, `tt` will capture everything.
 One important caveat here is that macros can't look ahead or behind, so if we use a repeating `tt` capture, we will capture the rest of the macro.
 There is no breaking out of a repeating `tt` capture.

 We then use a helper macro, `where_clause`, to process the captured token tree.
-We also pass through `i` using an arbitrary separator `;` that will make the implementation a little clearer.
-Using helper macros is a common technique that reduces the number of match arms a single macro would need to implement.
+We also pass through `i` using an arbitrary separator `;` which will make the implementation a little cleaner.
+Using helper macros is a common technique that reduces the number of match arms a single macro needs to implement.

 Now let's look at the `where_clause` macro that we need to implement.
 This will need a few clauses, and we will implement them one by one.
 We start with matching a single where clause with no `and` or `or`: